Floturner/udacity-cdnd-travis-env-vars/README.md

 # Overview

-Containerize a node.js application using Travis CI.
+Containerize a bare-bones Node.js application using docker and Travis CI.